iudicium/pryingdeep/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the  GPL-3.0 license .
+Distributed under the GPL-3.0 license.
 See `LICENSE` for more information.

 ## Preview